-EDU 324 Language Arts
+EDU 324 Integrated Language Arts

-An overview of curriculum and instruction in the elementary school language arts programs.
-This course will integrate current theory and research in language development, reading methods, diagnostic procedures with specific methods for teaching reading, writing, spelling, grammar, listening and speech in the elementary classroom.
-The course will also focus on methods of using children's literature to enhance the teaching of language arts.
+This course presents an overview of curriculum and instruction in the elementary and middle school language arts programs.
+This course integrates current theory and research in language development, reading methods and diagnostic procedures with specific methods for teaching reading, writing, spelling, grammar, listening and speech in the PreK-6 and 6-8 classroom.
+Skills in this area are designed to impart a thorough understanding of the complex nature of language acquisition and reading, to include phonemic awareness, phonics, fluency, vocabulary development and comprehension strategies for elementary and adolescent learners.
 Six credits.